Public Policy

 How you have overcome barriers to access in higher education, evidence of how you have come to understand the barriers faced by others, evidence of your academic service to advance equitable access to higher education for women, racial minorities, and individuals from other groups that have been historically underrepresented in higher education, evidence of your research focusing on underserved populations or related issues of inequality, or evidence of your leadership among such groups.

 Although there may be some overlap, please note that the Personal History Statement should not duplicate the Policy Statement of Purpose.
-The Personal History Statement should focus on your personal history/journey, where as your Policy Statement of Purpose should focus on your academic and professional experience.
+The Personal History Statement should focus on your personal history/journey, whereas your Policy Statement of Purpose should focus on your academic and professional experience.

 There is no page length requirement, however, this essay is generally 1-2 pages, double-spaced.